Kingsford-Group/mince/README.md

-MINCE
+Mince
 =====

-MINCE is a technique for encoding collections of short reads.
-The MINCE software is written in C++11 and is availble under an open-source license.
+Mince is a technique for encoding collections of short reads.
+The Mince software is written in C++11 and is availble under an open-source license.

 If you use this software, please cite:

-Carl Kingsford and Rob Patro.
+* Carl Kingsford and Rob Patro.
 Data-dependent Bucketing Improves Reference-free Compression of Sequencing Reads.
 Under review (2014).

 Installation
 ============